 The Sir Robertson Sole Symptoms™ are really the harsh truth.
 No-one likes this section and Sir Robertson is aware of this.
 These symptoms are useful in picking patterns if you have the chance to observe how someone goes in a very negative way.
 You'll need to look in the four quadrants to explore all sixteen soles.
 [Signed: R. Sole]

 5 - Persuader - The Scam Artist / Rattlesnake.
+Acts cuddly but is secretly an R. Sole.
 Make you believe they have a soul in order for you to give them money, validation or other favours.
 Consider you an asset or, at best, an acquaintance even if you consider them a friend.
 See patterns in others in the reactions of others and can start to build a structure in their mind over which techniques that have worked previously and will work in the future.
 Very patient, the Persuader will take over and manipulate whole crowds of people and everyone will be listening intensely and in the end give the cash.
 With absolute belief in what they say, will fool lie detectors as they have a hollow where the soul should be and this is filled with fakes.
 Often run several schemes concurrently.
 “I’m worth all the money in the world”; “everything I see is mine.”
 In the office are the informer you never notice.
 Drawn towards jobs without glory, such as paparazzis, where they can observe the people who do feel love, and destroy it for them.
 Cannot be helped.
 They give the air of being a wise mentor when really they just want you to do their bidding.
+The manipulative R. Sole.

 Truthful Toxicity & Ingeniously Problematic™

 Can the Elevanto expertise assist in lie detection?
 Sometimes.
 Ingeniously Problematic™ behaviour is

 on display when it is clearly known what the desired outcome is, yet an assertion is